-For more detailed course information, please refer to the course's study instructions, published on the learning platform no later than one month before the start of the course.
+For more detailed course information, see the study guide, published on the learning platform no later than one month before the course commences.

 Forms of examination

 a) Forms of examination

 Assessment for the course will be continuous and is carried throughout the different course activities.
 Each assessment task is weighted in relation to its importance in the overall assessment of the course.
 The student's results from the different assessment tasks are added up to a total course score that will then translate into the final grade for the course.